 The worldwide need for humanitarian relief has risen dramatically in recent years.
-Numerous long-running armed conflicts and the increasing occurrence of extreme weather events have led to a situation in which over 80 million people worldwide are frequently dependent on humanitarian assistance for their survival.
+Numerous long-running armed conflicts and the increasing occurrence of extreme weather events have led to a situation in which over 160 million people worldwide are frequently dependent on humanitarian assistance.

 Johanniter is active in regions affected by crises and conflicts giving special attention to supporting refugees and internally displaced people.
 Another important field of work is the provision of assistance following sudden-onset natural disasters as well as disasters in which the effects only become evident over a longer period, such as droughts.
 Therefore, the primary goal is always to ensure the survival of affected people and to help them to live safely and in dignity after such events.